lemleysamantha/Project-one/README.md

 ## Split the Training Data and Testing/Target Data

+### Purpose to split
 Separating data into training and testing sets is an important part of evaluating machine learning models.
 Typically, when we separate a data set into a training set and testing set, most of the data is used for training, and a smaller portion of the data is used for testing.
 By using similar data for training and testing, we can minimize the effects of data discrepancies and better understand the characteristics of the model.

+### Process of splitting
 We used sklearn library to imoprt: **sklearn.model_selection import train_test_split**.
 Train_test_split is a function in Sklearn model selection for splitting data arrays into two subsets: for training data and for testing data.
 With this function, you don't need to divide the dataset manually.
 By default, Sklearn train_test_split will make 25:75 random partitions for the two subsets.
-But with our dataset I found better results when i divide datasets to 20:80 ratio.
+But with our dataset we found better results when we divide datasets to 20:80 ratio.
+We then fed the data in the Machine Learning Model and using the features of the dataset, we  split the processed data into training and testing data.
+We trained our machine learning algorithm with training data then we tested or evaluated our machine learning model with the test data.first we created two variable **X** and **Y** to split data and the target.
+We stored **Price** in **Y** which is our target variable and pass rest of the features in varaible **X**.

 ## Creating Training and Testing dataset
 for this we created four variables: